dazstaffs/blog/_posts/2025-08-20-BuildingGreatTeams.md

 categories: [leadership]
 ---

 Building a great team, is by far the greatest achievement of my career to date.
-I'm sure some ex-colleagues would argue that the work I did on Harley Davidson's Lead Management System, was pretty special because the user experience was excellent, but building a great team is what I'm most proud of.
-If you're a new leader, looking for some advice or even an experienced leader perfecting their craft, I'm certainly whiling to share my approach to leadership here and I hope you take something away from reading this article.
+I'm sure some ex-colleagues would argue that the work I did on Harley Davidson's Lead Management System, was pretty special because the user experience was very good, but building a great team is what I'm most proud of.
+If you're a new leader, looking for some advice or even an experienced leader perfecting their craft, I'm certainly whiling to share my approach to building a great team, but I wont cover how to be a great leader in this artcile, because that's a whole new topic.

 ---